MiddleFork/django_backstage/README.rst

 So, we introduce here the Django Backstage project and use (and probably over-abuse) a Jazz metaphor to represent its structural and functional components:

+class Venue:
+    In Backstage, a Venue is analogous to a plain vanilla Django project.
+Just as a project may have a number of Apps, a Venue may have a number of Acts.
+    The Venue is also the top-level of a virtual environment.
+Think: VENue = Virtual ENvironment to help remember.

 class Act:
     """An Act is essentially a runnable Django application.
 (Runnable, not necessarily Running.)
 The analogy is a musical Act (performer, ensemble, group, etc.)  Miles Davis sometimes had the reputation of being reclusive.
 Davis may have gone periods between performances, but remained a musical Act all the while.
-It's the existence, not their performance (in the case of musicians) that define them as Acts; likewise it is the existence of your app, not the fact that it is running, that defines it as an Act.""" class Manager:
+It's the existence, not their performance (in the case of musicians) that define them as Acts; likewise it is the existence of your app, not the fact that it is running, that defines it as an Act."""
-        """Naturally, an Act must have a Manager (act.manager).
-Think:  Reuben Kincaid (The Partridge Family), Colonel Tom Parker (Elvis).

-class Stage:
-    """A Stage is an environment in which your Act can run, just as a musical Stage is a physical space where an Act can play music.
-Here, we will build and use a stage using Virtualenv, uWsgi and Nginx, though we could conceivably fashion a stage using gunicorn/supervisor or something else.
-"""
-    class Manager:
-        """Our Stage Manager (stage.manager) works with the uWsgi Emperor to start/stop/add/remove/modify Sess(ion)s.
-Internally, that means working with Apps' uwsgi.ini files; externally, that means the StageManager needs elevated system-level privileges to add/remove links to /etc/uwsgi-emperor/vassals.
-A properly designed naming scheme for uwsgi.ini files/links will minimize chances for conflicts with other running Backstage instances (Productions).
-"""
-    class Set:
-        """A Stage Set (stage.set) is the collection of installed apps (instruments), styles, scripts (lights and props, etc)"""

-class Sess:
-        """A Sess (Session) is an Act playing on a Stage.
-It's a Django App running under uWsgi.
-It exposes a port and/or socket on the local host.
-It's like jamming in the garage.
-Sure you're playing music, but (aside from the angry neighbors) nobody in the external world hears or knows about it.
-(We use the diminutive 'Sess' instead of 'Session' to avoid conflict with Django Sessions).
-"""

-class Venue:
-        """A Venue is a DNS namespace, such as example.com, or private equivalent.
-A Venue itself is content-agnostic.
-If you want, it could display pictures of kittens (if you have a kittens Act) or it could display cupcake recipes (if you have a cupcakes Act).
-It may contain no content (no Booked Act).
-In the musical world, a Venue is a (public or private) location where people may go to listen to music.
-Depending on the Act, it could be Jazz on Friday and HipHop on Saturday.
-It could be closed on Sunday (no content).
-"""

-class Gig:
-"""A Gig is a live running website.
-It is an Act, Booked and playing a Sess on Stage at a Venue.
-It is "Live And In Concert."
-"""

-class Production:
-"""A Production is a single Backstage instance and the superset of its content."""
-    class Manager:
-        """The Production Manager has control over the entire Production.
-Notably, coordinates the activities of the Act, bcegmnqrstuvxStage and Booking Managers.
-An Act doesn't even get to play a jam Sess(ion), let alone have a Gig at a Venue, unless and until the Production Manager says so. """
-===

-class

-Producer (PowerDNS)   One enterprise-wide
-The Producer manages our DNS to
-Optional/Not Currently Implemented
+So, what does backstage do?
+Backstage allows you to create and launch Django projects and apps extremely quickly.
+It handles building and deploying the python virtual environment.
+Backstage integrates with uWSGI and allows you to stop and restart Acts on the fly without restarting the web server.

+Getting Started:
+pip install django_backstage
+from backstage.shortcuts import new_venue, new_act
+venue = new_venue('MyVenue', '/tmp') # create a new venue named 'MyVenue' and place it in the /tmp folder.
+# this will build the Virtual Environment for the Venue
+act = new_act(venue,'MyAct') # creates a new Act at MyVenue/acts/MyAct and immediately launches it as a uWSGI application, using the Venue's virtual environment. act.get_uwsgi_port() # return the port the Act is bound to.
+# you can now point your browser to http://localhost:PORT to view your running Act (no need to ever run manage.py runserver ever again!)

+Those are the basics for now.